BlankSpacePlus/java-sort-benchmark/README.md

 4. Based on deep learning LLM, certain methods are used to output a large number of high-quality test cases.
 5. ......

+## JMH Profiler

+I use 4 JMH Profilers:
+- **StackProfiler**: StackProfiler outputs stack information and thread status information during code execution.
+- **GcProfiler**: GcProfiler outputs the time spent by the garbage collector on each memory space of the JVM during code execution.
+- **ClassLoaderProfiler**: ClassLoaderProfiler outputs the number of classes loaded and unloaded during code execution (Warmup should be set to 0 at this time).
+- **CompilerProfiler**: CompilerProfiler outputs the optimization time spent by the JIT compiler during code execution.

 ## Unit Test

 JUnit 5 is the next generation of JUnit.
 The goal is to create an up-to-date foundation